EOCOnline/rangertrak/README.md

 ### To update Version

+Run `npm run release` per <https://www.npmjs.com/package/standard-version>

+This updates bumps the version number in package.JSON & ChangeLog.md by an increment (& deletes package-lock.json?)

+Then run `git push --follow-tags origin main` to publish to Github as a new release

 Stage any changes (or add '--allow-empty' to the following), then `git commit -m "Release-As: 0.11.40"` which *SHOULD* (but doesn't) update version ## in Package.json & Package-lock.json